Ischaemic Affairs of the Heart

 The theatre mostly continued the antiquated 1990s vibe, although there was a brand new and huge (85"?) flat–screen monitor mounted onto a swinging arm on the wall beside me.
 There were metal rails criss–crossing the ceiling and I was surprised by how dim the lighting was.
 There were about four medical personnel in the room, all wearing light blue surgical gowns and masks.
 The cardiovascular surgeon, however, was in lime green.

 I was conscious throughout the entire procedure, although couldn't see much because of the large white box hovering above my chest.
 I didn't feel the tube going up my arm, and was considerably relieved that they could use my right wrist and didn't have to resort to jabbing my inexpertly shaved groin.
-As my fellow cardiac patient remarked this morning, there was no pain or discomfort.
+As my fellow cardiac patient remarked earlier, there was no pain or discomfort.

 A few seconds after the dye went in, the surgeon exclaimed: Jesus!
 Look at that!
-He made a few verbal notes into a Dictaphone and then swung the huge monitor-screen around so I could see a five-times larger-than-life faint grey outline of my beating heart, with the coronary arteries visible as thick black wiggly lines.
-He pointed to a part of a thick artery that looked obviously pinched, similar to the neck of an hour-glass.
+He made a few verbal notes into a Dictaphone and then swung the huge monitor–screen around so I could see a five–times larger–than–life outline of my beating heart, with the coronary arteries visible as thick black wiggly lines.
+He pointed to a part of a thick artery that looked obviously pinched, similar to the neck of an hour–glass.
 He told me You have a 95% blockage here, did you ever feel fatigued for no reason?
 Told him that I didn't, and even after the heart attack I was fine while resting.
 He then pointed out another blockage a little bit downstream, which he said was “≈80%”, along with a couple of others in minor arteries which were “< 70%”.

 A decision was made to insert two metal–mesh stents immediately (Balloon angioplasty), to clear the 95% and 80% blockages.
 The others they made a note of, but would leave for now.